bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/l/LockingType_1vFkVHKPjAvvxUxFl0WWv7/Documentation.md

-Indicates whether the locking is inside of the point machine or outside of it.
+Indicates whether the locking is inside or outside of the point machine.